phalcon/documentation/docs/db-models.md

     Notice that we used `Name` in the method call and passed the variable `$name` to it, which contains the name we are looking for in our table.
 Notice also that when we find a match with our query, all the other properties are available to us as well.

 ### Model Resultsets
 While `findFirst()` returns directly an instance of the called class (when there is data to be returned), the `find()` method returns a [Phalcon\Mvc\Model\Resultset\Simple][mvc-model-resultset-simple].
-This is an object that encapsulates all the functionality a resultset has, such as seeking, traversing, counting etc.
+This is an object that encapsulates all the functionality a resultset has, such as seeking, traversing, counting, etc.

 These objects are more powerful than standard arrays.
 One of the greatest features of the [Phalcon\Mvc\Model\Resultset][mvc-model-resultset] is that at any time there is only one record in memory.
 This greatly helps in memory management especially when working with large amounts of data.